faithcomesbyhearing/fcbh-dataset-io/bible_brain/timestamp/update/test_data/README.md

 ### Integration with Existing Data

-This test database is designed to work alongside your existing `niv.db` which contains:
+This test database is designed to work alongside your existing `engnivn1da_timings.db` which contains:
 - Scripts and idents data
 - Additional timing data for other books
 - Cross-references for validation